 The focus is on developing their skills through both theory and practice as well as their familiarization with the different schools of counselling.
 A major point is to learn methods of personal and professional development centered on people.

-The postgraduate course is separated in three stages and completed in two years of full-time attendance and three years of part-time attendance.
+The postgraduate course is completed with three years of part-time attendance.

 In stage 1, students familiarize themselves with the basic principles of psychopathology, neuropsychology and psychopharmacology while having the chance to support their personal development.

 In stage 2, they are taught theoretical models of counselling and skills on designing research programmes and collecting and analysing data.
 They are also taught the basic principles of Cognitive-Behavioural approach in interdisciplinary counselling and the necessary tools and practices of Cognitive-Behavioural psychotherapy.

 In stage 3, students put theory into practice using a variety of skills under supervision.
 They are taught how to preserve the ethical framework of right practice (BACP and HAC) and they develop communicative and reflective skills in addition to skills of writing reports and using software.
 Stage 3 cultivates students’ interpersonal perception.